HL7/smart-health-cards-and-links/input/pagecontent/use-cases.md

 Alice can:

-* Scan the SHL QR using a generic QR reader app.
+* Scan the SMART Health Link QR using a generic QR reader app.
 This takes her to a Labs-R-Us web-based viewer where she can enter a passcode to view her lab result.
 Initially she might see a "pending" result, indicating that the analysis has not been completed.
 Eventually she will see a "final" result with the details available.

-* Scan the SHL QR using a SHL-aware health record management app.
+* Scan the SMART Health Link QR using a SMART Health Link-aware health record management app.
 Alice's health record app prompts her for a passcode and automatically retrieves the lab results for display within the app's user interface.
 Initially this might be a "pending" result which would resolve to a "final" result after the app checks for an update at a later